mozmark/WebRTC-codelab/README.md

 ## Step 4: Set up a signalling server and exchange messages

+In the examples already completed, signalling between RTCPeerconnection objects happens on the same page: the process of exchanging candidate information and offer/answer messages.

+In the real world, a server is required to enable signalling between WebRTC clients.

-## Step 7: putting it all together: RTCDataChannel + RTCPeerConnection
+## Step 5: Putting it all together: RTCDataChannel + RTCPeerConnection